Insubric/ecmfw-loader/README.md

 The command line Class is implemented in Scala.

-The Java source code from org.ecmwf, org.json and org.json.zip have been included.
+The Java source code from org.ecmwf, org.json and org.json.zip have been included in the wrapper code.

 For other instructions of the ECMWF api see [ECMWF api].